compiling-afficionado/NixOS-Config/README.md

 ## How to set up a machine with this config:

+#### :warning: If your user is not "michael" change all occurences of "michael" in the code to your user name!
+Also modify [host]/configuration.nix to include correct drivers!

+**TODO**: move driver configurations in to separate files so they are easier to not include.
+Also extract user name to a variable so would only need to change "michael" in one place?

+**TODO**: add overview of config structure

 1. Install NixOS on your machine
 2. Add this to your /etc/nixos/configuration.nix:
     ```